sunitparekh/sunitblog/data/sunitblog/posts/agile-continuous-delivery-on-legacy-projects.md

 4. Move service as separate independent deployment, but deploy on same box, make localhost calls
 5. Make service totally independent as you would liked it to be, make remote calls

 Above steps can take weeks or months based on the complexity and size.
 My guideline is to divide into steps that you could complete within one iteration, so that you keep it green and always running.

+> Above steps can be done simultaneously without any restrictions.
+This is just a guideline and feel free to try different approaches that works for you and your team.

 ## Support needed during CD journey

+During the agile adoption journey it is important that team gets required support in terms of,

+- Team needs necessary initial training and coaching on Agile practices like Continuous Integration, Test Driven Development, Refactoring and Evolutionary Design...
-- Have a coach, internal or external within team who mentors team on above journey.
-It is important that someone constantly looking at how are we progressing on CD journey?
-Are we getting benefits?
+- Have a coach, internal or external, who mentors team on Agile adoption journey.
+It is important that someone constantly looking at how are team is progressing on CD journey?
+Is team getting benefits?
 Is team getting enough support to adopt new way of development?
-Run retrospective, just on CD progress as health check?
 - All stakeholder needs to understand that during this journey initially when team is learning, refactoring & building automated test suites, it might take little longer to deliver.
 However after sometime trend should shift and start showing benefits with quicker & quality deliveries.

+> Run regular retrospective on Agile adoption and CD progress as health check.

+Please share your experience with Agile adoption on legacy project and challenges faced using comments.